 Female roles are often played by girls from St Swithun’s or Peter Symonds College, and there is a close partnership with Blue Apple Theatre Company.
 Boys often entertain residential homes with songs and sketches as part of their community programme work.

-Various Dramatic and Artistic clubs, societies and activities provide multiple opportunities for creative endeavour, whether in Art, Design, Engineering or Drama.
+Various clubs, societies and activities provide multiple opportunities for creative endeavour, whether in Art, Design, Engineering or Drama.

 “The breakthrough moment where boys realise the potential for a project is quite a privilege to witness.”

 A beautiful new publication showcases 50 treasures from the school's outstanding collections.

 The 2019 Drew Travel art exhibition demonstrated the independence and maturity of the exhibitors as well as their creativity.